casper-network/docs/source/docs/casper/dapp-dev-guide/tutorials/cep47/deploy.md

 ```

 ### 6. Deploy the contract
 Run the following command to deploy and execute the CEP-47 installer.
-The command will execute the *./e2e/cep47/install.ts* file and you can check the outcome on the console.
+The command executes the *./e2e/cep47/install.ts* file.

 ```
 npm run e2e:cep47:install
 ```

-If the execution succeeds, you should see output similar to the following:
+A Successful command execution produces similar output as below.

 <details>
 <summary>Console output for contract installation </summary>